microdevops-com/gitlab-admin/README.md

 Git is used via local cmd run.

 Run `./projects.py --bulk-delete-tags-in-projects` to bulk delete docker registry tags by rules defined in YAML.

+## `./issues.py`
+Import issues or epics from Jira, rules defined by YAML, see [issues.yaml.example](issues.yaml.example) for example.

+Run `./issues.py --import-epics-from-jira` to import epics.
+Run `./issues.py --import-issues-from-jira` to import issues.